Juno Awards of 2017

 The Juno Awards of 2017, honouring Canadian music achievements, were presented in Ottawa, Ontario the weekend of 1–2 April 2017.
 The ceremonies were held at the Canadian Tire Centre in Kanata and televised on CTV with Bryan Adams and Russell Peters as co-hosts.
 The duo replaced Michael Bublé, who was originally scheduled to host the show.

 Events

 Various events associated with the awards are held in Ottawa from 27 March until the primary awards ceremony at the Canadian Tire Centre on 2 April.
-The Last Juno Award Broadcast on CTV.
+This was the last Juno Award Broadcast on CTV, before moving back to CBC in 2018.

 The Juno Cup charity hockey game was played at TD Place Arena on 31 March.
 The NHL former players team beat the musicians team with a score of 13-12.

 A Songwriters' Circle event was hosted by Bruce Cockburn on 2 April at the National Arts Centre.
 Daniel Caesar, Chantal Kreviazuk, Lisa LeBlanc, Colin Linden, Paul Murphy and Donovan Woods performed.
 CBC Radio broadcast recordings of this event.